 - Special Fee:

-Course DescriptionPromotes maintenance or improvement of fitness, health, and overall wellness through structured group fitness classes.
-Covers knowledge and skills for performing more advanced group fitness exercises safely.
-The focus of the course and skills learned will vary by campus, term, and/or instructor.
-Emphasizing improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, body composition, and skill-related fitness (balance, speed, agility, reaction time, coordination).
-Recommend: Beginning Group Fitness or a recent group exercise class.
+Course DescriptionPromotes maintenance or improvement of fitness, health, and overall wellness through structured group fitness.
+Covers knowledge and skills for performing group fitness exercises safely at an intermediate level.
+Emphasizes improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, body composition, and skill-related fitness (balance, speed, agility, reaction time, coordination).
+Skills covered may vary by campus, term, and/or instructor.
+Recommended: PE 182A or a recent group exercise class.
+Audit available.

 Addendum to Course Description

 Each student supplies his/her own clothing.
 Clothing should be loose and comfortable fitting for exercise.
 Shoes are mandatory and should be designed for aerobic exercise.
 Class format includes warm-up, a cardiovascular segment, muscular endurance and strength exercise, flexibility, and cooldown.

 Intended Outcomes for the course